 Citrix streams graphical Windows applications to remote client devices and supports various desktop and mobile operating systems.
 This allows students and others to access EWS Windows lab software from remote locations.

-Supported client platforms include Windows, OS X, certain Linux distributions, Android, iOS, and Windows Phone.
+Supported client platforms include Windows, macOS, certain Linux distributions, Android, iOS.
 This service is designed to support the instructional mission of the college.

 The primary features of Remote Connections – Citrix are:

 - Ability to use instructional software from remote locations, such as dorm rooms, apartments or cafes